I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/ns-ndischimney-_tcp_offload_stats.md

 The total number of segments retransmitted on offloaded TCP connections--that is, the number of
      TCP segments transmitted that contain one or more previously transmitted octets.
 See
      <i>tcpRetransSegs</i> in RFC 1156.

+`InErrors`

+The number of packets received on offloaded TCP connections that contained one or more
+     TCP-specific errors that prevented the offload target from delivering the packets.
+See
+     <i>ifInErrors</i> in RFC 1156.

+`OutResets`

+The number of segments transmitted on offloaded TCP connections with the RST bit set in the TCP
+     header.

 ## Remarks
 The statistics in the TCP_OFFLOAD_STATS structure pertain only to offloaded TCP connections.
 The